jelaiw/blog/about.markdown

 Now here I am, _with a friendly shove from COVID_.
 So far I seem to be finding a surprising kind of joy and satisfaction -- is such a thing meant to last??

 ## Growing up
 Looking back on my childhood now, I suppose there were some telling hints.
-As a Gen Xer, I grew up at a time when most households did not have a computer.
-Then, somewhere in the middle, it seemed like everyone had a personal computer (PC).
+As a Gen Xer, I grew up at a time when most households did not own a personal computer (PC).
+Then, somewhere in the middle, it seemed like everyone had one.
 Ours was an [IBM PS/2](https://en.wikipedia.org/wiki/IBM_PS/2).

 Like many teenagers, I played a ton of games.
 My early PC favorites were adventure-based, like [Space Quest](https://en.wikipedia.org/wiki/Space_Quest), King's Quest, maybe even Leisure Suit Larry.
 Unlike most, I enjoyed defeating copy protection and spending time in a hex editor (some of my characters in a [Buck Rogers RPG](https://en.wikipedia.org/wiki/Buck_Rogers:_Matrix_Cubed) had unlikely and powerful items and unusually high character attributes).